 What does insurance for jewellery manufacturers include?

-Public liability insurance is designed to protect you and your stall against personal injury or property damage to third parties arising from your business activities.
+Public liability insurance is designed to protect you and your business against personal injury or property damage to third parties arising from your business activities.

-Product liability insurance is designed to protect you against personal injury & property damage to third parties arising from the products you have
+Product liability insurance is designed to protect you against personal injury or property damage to third parties arising from the products you have

 Jewellery makers insurance pricing